 Few looks can say ‘I’m a cool boy’ more than a pompadour with a high fade hairstyle.
 This cut takes confidence to pull off, requires grooming time and maintenance, and makes a statement.
 The pompadour is all about volume and features longer hair in the front, which is brushed upwards.
 The cut is excellent when paired with faded sides because it adds structure and neatness to the look.
 It also makes it appear more modern and plays up the proportion.
 The high fade is shaved close to the skin across the sides and back of the head, starting around the temples and graduating downwards.

 49. Textured Crop

-A crop haircut is a short style that is textured.
+A cropped haircut is a short boys haircut that is textured.
 It often is paired with a blunt fringe and short sides.
 It is versatile and straightforward, can be worn with various hair types, and paired with other cuts to create a modern or fresh approach.
 For example, a fade on the sides and back will highlight the texture on top and make a neater and more edgy appearance.
-It works best with natural texture hair, but with the right grooming products can be adapted to suit straight hair.
+It works best with natural texture hair, but the right grooming products can be adapted to suit straight hair.

 50. Soccer Haircut for Boys

 Soccer players aren’t just known for their skills on the field and cool hairstyles.
 The looks of some of the world’s top players have inspired hairstyles around the globe.
 From longer styles requiring headbands or thin elastic bands to shorter types like the slick back, spiky hair, or Christiano Ronaldo’s razor cut with faux top.
 The great thing is there are many boys haircuts to choose from, depending on your personality, hair texture, and length.
 Bring in a photo of your top player and ask your barber to create the look for you.